nochinxx/CSC317Project-F25/contributions.md

 ---
 ## Abraham - Frontend Testing
+- Contributed updating the Welcome Page to better reflect the purpose of the application.
+- Changed it to ‘Budget Planner,’ which immediately tells users what the app is about.
 ### Frontend Testing
 - Checked rendering of the UI across different states and made adjustments to ensure visual consistency.